Xavose/NeverwinterNights/5 Castle Never/Castle Never.md

 Nurvureem wants the treasure, bones, and spirits that reside within Castle Never so that she can turn the castle into her new base of power.
 She has little regard for the denizens of Neverwinter, after all, a lion does not mind the ants that burrow outside its cave.

+Nurvureem's true purpose it to get revenge on Lorn Haleuth Never for killing her brood several centuries ago.
+Before she fled the sword coast, she swore to return and bring an end to everything Lord Haleuth built with his hands and loins.

 If the party wants to side with Nurvureem she will require they complete the following Objectives:

 - Bring her the treasure locked inside the vaults on the second floor (R23)
   - The chests are trapped with powerful magic